Playback Session Settings and Streaming FAQ

 There is no transport control within Playback.
 Playback is controlled from the source DAW or NLE by the session Organizer.

-Can a Guest scroll back to a certain point on the media timeline to show others, or do they need to ask the Organizer of the session to do so?
+Can a Guest scroll back to a specific point on the media timeline to show others, or must they ask the Organizer to do it?

 Playback is a real time media streaming solution.
 As such, it’s not possible to pause the stream/media without the session Organizer doing so from the host DAW or NLE.